-Yes, you can experience a real-life version of “The Polar Express”!
+Yes, you can experience a real-life version of The Polar Express!
 Railroads across the U.S. get in on the fun with hot chocolate, sing-alongs, visits with Santa and more.
-Some polar express train rides are exclusively licensed by the Polar Express, while others offer similar versions — and all are guaranteed to put the kids—and you—in the holiday spirit.
+Some polar express train rides are exclusively licensed by the Polar Express, while others offer similar versions, and all are guaranteed to put the kids—and you—in the holiday spirit.
 These are the best Polar Express train rides for 2019.

-1. Premier Rail Collection – Multiple Locations
+1. The Polar Express Train Ride – Multiple Locations

-3. Branson Scenic Railway
+2. Branson Scenic Railway – Branson, MO

 The Branson Scenic Railway in Branson, Missouri, operates a Polar Express from the historic Branson Depot.
-Rides last about 1.5 hours and take place Fridays, Saturdays and Sundays in November (with a few additional dates), and most days in December.
-The trip includes a live reading of “The Polar Express” and hot cocoa and cookies.
+Rides last about 1.5 hours and take place Thursdays through Sundays in November (with a few additional dates), and most days in December.
+The trip includes a live reading of The Polar Express and hot cocoa and cookies.
 When families arrive at the “North Pole,” Santa boards the train to give each child a gift.
 Make it a family weekend getaway and stay at Welk Resort Branson.

-5. California State Railroad Museum
+4. California State Railroad Museum – Sacramento, CA

 The Polar Express Train at the California State Railroad Museum in Sacramento, California, is so popular, it sells out early nearly every year.
 This ride includes many elements of the movie, including the dancing waiters who serve hot chocolate and cookies!
 Children receive a silver bell from Santa Claus when they reach the “North Pole.”
-We recommend staying at Hyatt Regency Sacramento.
+We recommend staying at the Hyatt Regency Sacramento.

-6. Grand Canyon Railway
+6. Grand Canyon Railway – Grand Canyon, AZ

-7. Great Smoky Mountain Railroad
+8. Great Smoky Mountain Railroad – Bryson City, NC

-8. Grapevine Vintage Railroad
+9. Grapevine Vintage Railroad – Grapevine, TX

 Grapevine, Texas, just outside of Dallas, is the Christmas Capital of Texas, so it makes sense the city offers a North Pole Express via the Grapevine Vintage Railroad!
 Families ride the Victorian-style train with Mrs. Claus before stopping at the Christmas Tree Trail to the North Pole, where a Christmas show entertains and Santa makes his appearance.
 Kids receive a free photo with Santa, as well as a souvenir mug filled with Frosty Chocolate Snow Milk.
 If visiting from out of town, book an overnight stay at the Gaylord Texan Resort and Convention Center to enjoy its holiday events and displays, which include ice-carved creations.

-9. Train to Christmas Town
+10. Train to Christmas Town – Multiple Locations

-Visit Gastonia, North Carolina, during the winter and enjoy a special ride on The Train to Christmas Town and help Janice and her brother ride the train for the first time alone as they venture to Grandma’s house.
-Onboard, families enjoy hot cocoa, cookies and a live reading of “The Train to Christmas Town.”
+Hop aboard The Train to Christmas Town and help Janice and her brother ride the train for the first time alone as they venture to Grandma’s house.
+Onboard, families enjoy hot cocoa, cookies and a live reading of The Train to Christmas Town story.
 Kids also get to meet Bumblebee the Polar Bear and Wabash the Squirrel, while they help Janice and her brother make new friends on the train.
 When the train reaches Christmas Town, Santa climbs aboard to greet everyone and hand out special gifts.
 The Train to Christmas Town is available in Batesville, Mississippi; Hood River, Oregon; Dartmoor, U.K.; and Weardale, U.K. Prices vary by destination.
-If your family is visiting the railroad near Gastonia, we recommend staying at the Great Wolf Lodge in Concord.
+If your family is visiting the railroad near the Hood River location, we recommend staying at BEST WESTERN PLUS Hood River Inn.

-10. Blue Ridge Scenic Railway
+11. Blue Ridge Scenic Railway – Blue Ridge, GA

 In the North Georgia Mountains, take a ride aboard the Blue Ridge Scenic Railway, which operates the Santa Express, and book a stay at Atlanta Marriott Alpharetta.
 Beginning at its historic depot, the one-hour polar express train ride for kids takes guests through Chattahoochee-Oconee National Forest.
-Families enjoy a reading of “‘Twas the Night Before Christmas,” visits with characters and Santa Claus and singing holiday carols.
+Families enjoy a reading of ‘Twas the Night Before Christmas, visits with characters and Santa Claus and singing holiday carols.
 Kids receive a memento, activity book and candy cane.
 Children under age 2 are free to ride.